SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_dma/readme.md

 ## About Example Code

-- \ref ulp_dma_example.c file demonstrates how to use DMA peripheral to perform memory to memory transfers
+- [`ulp_dma_example.c`](https://github.com/SiliconLabs/wiseconnect/blob/master/examples/si91x_soc/peripheral/sl_si91x_ulp_dma/ulp_dma_example.c) file demonstrates how to use DMA peripheral to perform memory to memory transfers
-- In this example first dma initialization is done using \ref sl_si91x_dma_init
+- In this example first dma initialization is done using [sl_si91x_dma_init](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/dma#sl-si91x-dma-init)
-- Then \ref sl_si91x_dma_allocate_channel is used to allocate ULP_DMA_CHANNEL for transfer.
+- Then [sl_si91x_dma_allocate_channel](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/dma#sl-si91x-dma-allocate-channel) is used to allocate ULP_DMA_CHANNEL for transfer.
-- After configuring channel, callbacks are registered using \ref sl_si91x_dma_register_callbacks
+- After configuring channel, callbacks are registered using [sl_si91x_dma_register_callbacks](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/dma#sl-si91x-dma-register-callbacks)
 - In this example DMA transfer can be initiated by two methods,
-  1. Using \ref sl_si91x_dma_simple_transfer, user can quickly perform DMA transfer using bare minimum configurations.
+  1. Using [sl_si91x_dma_simple_transfer](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/dma#sl-si91x-dma-simple-transfer), user can quickly perform DMA transfer using bare minimum configurations.
-  2. Using \ref sl_si91x_dma_transfer, user can configure more DMA parameters for transfer
+  2. Using [sl_si91x_dma_transfer](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/dma#sl-si91x-dma-transfer), user can configure more DMA parameters for transfer
 - User can either use any of above functions for performing DMA transfer.
 > **Note:** When utilizing the ULP_DMA instance in high power mode, it is advisable to allocate buffers in the ULP Memory block.